 Community economic development is long-term work, and needs often exceed what local organizations and volunteers can accomplish alone.
 Center staff use their skills and experience in community development, the forest economy, and other arenas to increase the power of small towns to get things done and move closer to their goals.

 The strength of our local partnerships comes from combining residents’ local knowledge, history, and vision with the Center’s regional perspective, skills and resources.
 Working together creates energy, momentum, and tangible community results.

 The Center is currently focusing in three targeted areas to test different approaches to revitalization.

 In Lancaster, NH, a 3,500-person town on the Connecticut River in northern New Hampshire, we’ve been working with an advisory group to identify projects where Center staff and expertise can add to local resources to deliver results.
 Over the past year, the Center has:

 - Invested in local energy savings: Helped create and secure funding for a new community energy program to conduct energy audits and offer home improvement support.
 Advanced Automated Wood Heat: Secured funding to help install a commercial wood-pellet boiler to heat the local movie theater.

-- Invested in business development: Provided in-person and online training for local business owners to help them improve their internet marketing presence, and produced the video below to extend the training to others:
+- Invested in business development: Provided in-person training for local business owners to help them improve their internet marketing presence, and produced the video below to extend the training to others: